svrxjs/svrx-docs/en/quick-start.md

 ## Install svrx

-We strongly recommand to use official cli tool to manage `svrx`.
+We strongly recommend to use official cli tool to manage `svrx`.
 You can use `svrx` at any place in your system after installing `@svrx/cli` globally.

 ```bash